apollographql/apollo-server/packages/apollo-server-defer/README.md

 #### Transport:

-- @defer requires a transport layer that is able to stream or push data to the client, like websockets or server side events.
-If the transport layer does not support this, Apollo Server should fallback to normal execution and ignore @defer, while providing a warning message on the console.
+- Upgrading `HttpLink` to accept multipart http responses from `apollo-server-express`.
+This is the default solution, since it is lightweight compared to websockets, and requires no additional set up from the user.
+Note that we are using the ReadableStream API, which is available on most modern browsers.
-- Another approach is to look into upgrading `HttpLink` to accept multipart http responses.
-This is ideal, since it is lightweight compared to websockets, and requires the least amount of setup from the user.
+- In the future, we should be able to support any transport that can stream or push data to the client, like websockets or server side events.
+If the transport layer does not support this, Apollo Server may fall back to normal execution and ignore @defer, while providing a warning message on the console.
 - Note: Deferred queries are not able to be refetched in isolation.
 So links like apollo-link-retry and apollo-link-error might need to ignore patches for now.

 #### Restrictions on @defer usage:

-- _Mutations:_ already execute serially, so there does not seem to be any use case for @defer.
-We should throw an error if @defer is applied to the root mutation type.
+- _Mutations:_ Not supported yet.
+Would love to hear if there are any usecases for this!

-- _Non-Nullable Types_: Deferring non-nullable types may lead to unexpected behavior when errors occur, since errors will propagate up to a nullable field.
-We do not want a deferred field to propagate errors up to its parent.
-The fields returned with the initial response should not be nulled by a deferred error - it makes things easier to reason about as all patches are strictly additive.
+- _Non-Nullable Types_: Not allowed and will throw an error.
+Deferring non-nullable types may lead to unexpected behavior when errors occur, since errors will propagate up to the nearest nullable parent as per the GraphQL spec.
+We want to avoid letting errors on deferred fields clobber the initial data that was loaded already.

 - _Nesting_: @defer can be nested arbitrarily.
 For example, we can defer a list type, and defer a field on an object in the list.
-However, this brings up thorny issues about the order in which patches are returned - the patch for an outer object should be sent before the inner object, regardless of when they are resolved.
+We ensure that the patch for a parent field will be sent before a child field, even if the child object resolves first.
 This will simplify the logic for merging patches.

 - _@defer should apply regardless of data availability_